CasperHesp/localHFchat/README.md

 ### About the data in `brainbay_*.txt`

 * The contents were **scraped and inferred from public data using other AI tools** and are meant as **placeholders for internal Brainbay context for demo purposes**.
-* They are **not actual sensitive plaintext** in this demo.
+* They is **no actual sensitive plaintext** in this demo.
 In future production passes, they can be replaced with more sensitive data, in which case we could (optionally) add **encryption layers** (e.g., client-side + at-rest).
 Until then, treat these as placeholders showing the intended workflow.

 ---